halvardssm/deno-nessie/README.md

 * [x] MySQL - Currently it works with password for 5.*, but for >=8 you have to send a blank password, see [Deno MySQL](https://deno.land/x/mysql/) for version support
 * [x] SQLite

 If you have a database system you would like to see in this list, feel free to make an issue or create a pr with your implementation.

+You can see examples of how to make a client plugin in the [clients folder](./clients) or in the section [How to make a client](#how-to-make-a-client).

 ## Usage